Introduction to Electrical Power Systems

 Phase Voltage and Line Voltage

-• Line voltage: The voltage between any two wires in the system
+- Line Voltage: Voltage measured between any two phases in the system

 Euler’s Formula and Phase Shifting